PEESEgroup/GCAM-CDR-policy/README.md

     geopandas~=0.14.3
     matplotlib~=3.8.3
     numpy~=1.26.4
-    plotly~=5.24.1
+    scipy~=1.12.0

     Python ~ 3.11
-    GCAM model version 7.1
+    GCAM model version 5.4
+    GCAM-CDR model version 1.0.0

 ## Installation Guide and Running a Demo

 Recommended installation is from the zenodo link here: TBD.

 The GCAM model was run on a HP Pavilion Desktop TP01-3xxx using Microsoft Windows 11 Home, with 64GB of RAM.
-A typical model run will take ~30 minutes to run when using the SSP baseline pathways, expect errors or durations of ~1 day for other SSP/RCP pathways.
-Model errors in intermediate steps are common.
+A typical model run will take ~2 hours to run.
+Model errors in intermediate steps are common, and may require rerunning the scenario to avoid errors.

-Users are expected to be proficient in computer software, include the R and Python programming languages, as well as the structure of xml files.
+Users are expected to be proficient in computer software, include the Python programming languages, as well as the structure of xml files.

-To reproduce the figures in the main manuscript and all data files to produce the figures, run plotting_script.py.
-Feel free to use the existing data and methods as examples to draw new figures.

-To reproduce the GCAM model config xml files, download the GCAM model (http://jgcri.github.io/gcam-doc/index.html).
+To reproduce the GCAM model config xml files that are not altered by policy scenarios, download the GCAM model (http://jgcri.github.io/gcam-doc/index.html) and GCAM-CDR (https://github.com/icrlp/gcam-cdr/tree/main).
 Then, copy over the modified config files contained in this repository to the same location in the JCGRI GCAM project directory.

-Then, open the gcam/input/gcamdata/gcamdata.Rproj file, then open gcam/input/biochar_land_R/biochar_land.R file and run the script.

-It may help to have experience building the GCAM project from the R-file (https://jgcri.github.io/gcamdata/articles/getting-started/getting-started.html).

-Once the GCAM xml files have been built, run gcam/exe/run-gcam.bat
+Once the GCAM xml files have been built, run gcam/exe/run-gcam-<scenario-name>.bat

 The expected output will be a ~3GB .xmldb file.
-This file will need to be named something like "database_basexdb-<scenario-name>_<RCP pathway>", which are required inputs in constants.py, if the data is to processed properly into .csv format for additional analysis.
+This file will need to be named something like "database_basexdb-<scenario-name>_<baseline pathway>", which are required inputs in constants.py, if the data is to processed properly into .csv format for additional analysis.

-The .csv output files can be further processed using process_data.py and constants.py to yield the example data in the data folder.
+The .csv output files can be further processed using data_preprocessing.py to yield the example data in the data folder.

+The whole process can be automated by setting a scenario name in run_GCAM_scenarios.py.

 ## Citation